hstreamdb/docs-next/docs/ingest-and-distribute/architecture.md

-HStream IO Protocol is designed as simple as possible, it provides basic management interfaces for launching and stopping connectors, does not need to exchange record messages(it will bring more latencies), the Connector Toolkit is designed to handle heaviest jobs(e.g. fetch data from source systems, write data into HStreamDB, recorded offsets,  etc.) to provide the simplest connector API, so developers can use Connector Toolkit to implement new connectors easily like Kafka Connect.
+HStream IO Protocol is designed as simple as possible, it provides basic management interfaces for launching and stopping connectors, does not need to exchange record messages(it will bring more latencies), the Connector Toolkit is designed to handle the heaviest jobs(e.g. fetch data from source systems, write data into HStreamDB, record offsets,  etc.) to provide the simplest connector API, so developers can use Connector Toolkit to implement new connectors easily like Kafka Connect.